MarcMcIntosh/logfind/README.md

 CHANGELOG
 [x] It should error if no search strings are provide.
-[ ] It should open a file in the current directory named .logfind [ ] core functionality is to search one string for an other.
+[x] Throws error if it connot find configuration file [ ] It should open a file in the current directory named .logfind [ ] core functionality is to search one string for an other.